tutorgen/hpit_services/server/assets/docs.md

 ### sessions
 Stores session data for plugins and tutors.

+HPIT uses a relational database (SQLite or PostgreSQL) for administrative purposes.
+This database manages, users, plugin authentication, tutor authentication, and plugin subscriptions.
+By default this database is configured as sqlite and stored on the filesystem in the server/db subdirectory under hpit.
+The models (tables) stored can be found in the server/models directory or by running sqlite and using the command '.tables'.

 ## The HPIT Server in depth

 The HPIT Server is nothing more than an event-driven publish and subscribe framework, built